NEWS

 BMW M gmbh

-Production begins in March 2024, with the first customer deliveries in April.
-The revised M4 will see a price hike to £84,250 for the M4 Competition xDrive, with the Convertible priced from £88,255.
-The M3 saloon and touring will also likely receive the same tweaks at some point in the near future, although BMW is yet to confirm.
+Production begins in March 2024, with first deliveries expected in April.
+The M4 Competition xDrive sees a price rise to £84,250, while the Convertible starts at £88,255.
+The M3 saloon and Touring are also expected to receive these updates, though BMW has yet to confirm a timeline.

 BMW M gmbh